2026: July 7-18

 Yellowknife, NWT

-This 12-day guided canoe trip launches from Frontier Lodge – a 50 min air charter flight away from Yellowknife.
-The lodge is owned by the Łutsël K’é Dene First Nation and located across a small channel from Łutsël K’é, or “Place of the cisco fish”.
+This 12-day guided canoe trip launches from Frontier Lodge, a 50-minute charter flight from Yellowknife.
+The lodge is owned by the Łutsël K’é Dene First Nation and sits across a small channel from Łutsël K’é — “Place of the Cisco Fish.”
+It’s the perfect starting point for a bucket-list paddle through some of the most spectacular and rarely visited country in northern Canada.

-We’ll take a day off from paddling during the trip and be joined by Ron Desjarlais – a Łutsël K’é Dene Elder & owner of Red Cliff Adventures.
-Ron will treat us to a traditional shore-lunch, host a hike, and share his knowledge about Dënesųłıné culture and how the Dene have thrived in this land for thousands of years.
+Mid-trip, we’ll take a rest day and be joined by Ron Desjarlais, a Łutsël K’é Dene Elder and owner of Red Cliff Adventures.
+Ron will host a traditional shore lunch, lead a hike, and share his deep knowledge of Dënesųłıné culture and the thousands of years the Dene have thrived on this land.

-Call us at (867) 445-4512 for more information about our guided Red Cliff Island canoe adventure.
+Call us at (867) 445-4512 for more information about our guided Great Slave Lake canoe adventure.

 To venture beyond Great Slave Lake on another great lake trip in the same region- check out our alternative guided canoe trip in Thaidene Nene National Park.